Programme

 What working space is provided?

-CDT students have their own shared office space, with a desk and PC provided for each student.
+CDT students have their own shared office space, with a desk and laptop provided.
 There is also bookable study space in the libraries on campus, and we also have access to bookable office space in the department, study areas around campus, and computer clusters.
-There are no longer any specific distancing measures on campus, however you should respect the personal space of others, as we transition away from COVID-19 measures.
-At all times the University operates in accordance with COVID safety rules.
-More information on COVID is available here.

 What are the funding rules post-Brexit?